Why is Critical Thinking Important in the Public Sector?

 Being a good critical thinker requires good communication skills.
 The ability to be able to articulate your plans and goals while acknowledging others’ opinions and perspectives is highly important towards achieving the best results.

-Critical thinkers are active listeners.
+Critical thinkers excel in active listening.
 Active listening goes beyond just hearing what is being said.
 It requires a higher level of engagement; this can come in the form of:

 Problem-solving comprises four steps: